Mental Health Tips

 Eye strain:

 Your eye muscle experience a serious strain when you start at your phone for over 2 hours at a stretch.
-It can cause problems like blurred vision, headaches like migraine, eye muscle fatigue.
+It can cause problems like blurred vision, migraine, eye muscle fatigue resulting in dry eyes.

 Text Neck Syndrome: